pmq20/node-packer/node/doc/api/n-api.md

 - `[in] value`: `napi_value` representing JavaScript string.
 - `[in] buf`: Buffer to write the UTF8-encoded string into.
 If NULL is passed in, the length of the string (in bytes) is returned.
 - `[in] bufsize`: Size of the destination buffer.
+When this value is insufficient, the returned string will be truncated.
-- `[out] result`: Number of bytes copied into the buffer including the null. terminator.
-If the buffer size is insufficient, the string will be truncated including a null terminator.
+- `[out] result`: Number of bytes copied into the buffer, excluding the null terminator.

 Returns `napi_ok` if the API succeeded.
-Ifa non-String `napi_value` x is passed in it returns `napi_string_expected`.
+If a non-String `napi_value` is passed in it returns `napi_string_expected`.

 This API returns the UTF8-encoded string corresponding the value passed in.